siara-cc/esp_arduino_sqlite3_lib/README.md

 - Trying to decompress any blob that was not compressed using `shox96_0_2c()` will crash the program.
 - It does not work if the string has binary characters. that is, other than ASCII 32 to 126, CR, LF and Tab.
-- Dictionary based compression / decompression is not yet implemented.

 ## Acknowledgements
 * This library was developed by modifying the VFS layer for Sqlite3 developed by [Luiz Felipe Silva](https://github.com/luizfeliperj).
 The documentation can be found [here](https://nodemcu.readthedocs.io/en/master/en/modules/sqlite3/).